 Many families either attend or hold an Easter egg hunt after the Easter meal is over.
 Why an Easter egg?
 Although the symbolism of the Easter egg varies, here are a few of the more common meanings:

-- Symbol of rebirth - The egg is considered to be a symbol of fertility, birth and rebirth.
+- Symbol of rebirth - The egg is considered a symbol of fertility, birth and rebirth.
 The Easter egg hunt is conducted to celebrate these concepts.

 - Ancient Roman traditions - These ancient people believed that life comes from and begins with an egg.
 This tradition states that Easter eggs are "hunted" as a representation of the celebration of life.